SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

-It doesn't need to be as accessible, because the guide handles that, but it does need to be accurate and unambiguous, shining its flashlight into every dark corner of the language.
+It doesn't need to be as accessible, because the guide handles that, but it does need to be accurate and unambiguous, shining its flashlight into infrequently explored areas of the language.
 To accomplish that,
 it sometimes must sacrifice approachability or user-friendliness.
 That's ok — many readers won't even need the reference,